ExplainedRE/website/content/posts/flare-on7 - Codeit/index.md

 ---

 ## Analyzing the Script
 Now that everything is cleaner, we need to find the entry point of this script.
 Since we still have hundreds of lines of code, it might not be that easy to find the line of code that is not part of the function.
-To do this, I used a simple regex search for `^\w+\(\)`.
+To do this, we used a simple regex search for `^\w+\(\)`.
 It resulted in two results — first, a call to `AREIALBHUYT()`, and second was a call to `GUIDELETE()`.

 The `AREIALBHUYT` begins with defining the GUI we saw when executing the file.
 Then, it calls a function that drops either a BMP or DLL files to the disk, with a random name (using `FILEINSTALL`).
 We will need to put our hands on these files, for sure.
 Let's do this.
-Run `codeit.exe` and put a breakpoint on `kernel32!WriteFile`.
+Run `codeit.exe` in a debugger and put a breakpoint on `kernel32!WriteFile`.
 Then, just before `WrieFile` returns, catch the created file and backup it.
 In our case, we got the files `ykxuailcqvrqrnjkpvtp.dll` and `yoqjgzqopvjqlllsqgzh.bmp` .
 We will call them `dropped.dll` and `dropped.bmp`.
 Opening the BMP image, we can see that this is the image that appears when opening `codeit.exe`.
 One thing caught our eyes when we opened the image in our editor.
 The pixels in the first rows look "corrupted".
 Stego?